foundata/guidelines/oci-container-image-guide.md

 - **File ownership.** Mode `0555` does not protect a file owned by its executor, who can change the mode and rewrite it.
 Root ownership prevents this; a read-only root filesystem adds a second control.
+- **Inherited set-ID executables.** Dropped capabilities and `no-new-privileges` make setuid helpers inert in the intended deployment, but operators also run the image without those flags.
+Removing the bits costs nothing for a non-root service and turns an inherited, unreviewed privilege into a declared exception when a service needs one.
 - **Build arguments and environment.** `ARG` and `ENV` values appear in image configuration, logs, caches and provenance.
 Treat them as public unless the documented secret channel protects them end to end.